 See what happens when these puppets misinterpret the meaning of Banned Books Week!

-Literature helps us navigate the world by shining a light on challenging and uncomfortable topics.
-Censorship leaves us in the dark.
-Of the 483 books that were challenged or banned in 2018, these are the Top 11 Most Challenged.
+Censorship is a dead end.
+It limits exploration and creates barriers to access information.
+Of the 566 books that were challenged or banned in 2019, these are the Top 10 Most Challenged.
 The annual list is compiled by the American Library Association's Office for Intellectual Freedom.